greshake/i3status-rust/README.md

 # Available Blocks
 ## Time
 Creates a block which display the current time.
-Arguments:

-name: String, Identifier for the block.
+Options:

 format: String, Format string.
 Default is "%a %d/%m %R".
 See [chrono docs](https://docs.rs/chrono/0.3.0/chrono/format/strftime/index.html#specifiers) for all options.

-## TODO add other implemented blocks to documentation
+## Music
+Creates a block which can display the current song title and artist, in a fixed width rotating-text fashion.
+It uses dbus signaling to fetch new tracks, so no periodic updates are needed.
+It supports all Players that implement the [MediaPlayer2 Interface](https://specifications.freedesktop.org/mpris-spec/latest/Player_Interface.html).
+This includes spotify, vlc and many more.

+Options:

+player: String, e.g. "spotify"

+### Music Play/Pause
+Optional Play/Pause block, works similar to the Music block, displays a Play/Pause button.

+Options:

+player: String, e.g. "spotify"

 # How to write a Block